energinet-singularity/scada-parser/README.md

 ## Description

 This repository contains a python-script that will produce messages to a kafka broker.
-The data will be shaped into a specific format needed for the application it is delivering messages for.
+The data will be shaped into a specific format needed for the application it is delivering messages to.
 The script is intended to be run as part of a container/kubernetes, so a Dockerfile is provided as well, as is a set of helm charts.

 ### Exposed environment variables: